meltoner/agrofelis/components/connectivity/readme.md

 ## Abstract

 The document presents the provision of the main computing elements of the robot and initiation of its services.
 The peripheral elements established and attached to the local Agrofelis WIFI network and its USB hub are enumerated.
 The GPU component and the neural network accelerator tapping to the USB3 interface of the Jetson Nano are presented.
 The Agrofelis Unificator Software, connecting all Agrofelis modules is introduced and its source code and features presented.
 Also provided are lightweight 3D printed structural elements that fit in the limited space available for the USB cables and secure the components and the USB hub in their compartment.
-The document concludes with a list of the components used and indicative suppliers, aiding the replication of the the Agrofelis computing and networking systems.
+The document concludes with a list of the components used and indicative suppliers, aiding the replication of the Agrofelis computing and networking systems.

 ## Introduction